andy-byers/CalicoDB/doc/design.md

 The shm file is used to store the WAL index data structure, which provides a way to quickly locate pages in the WAL.
 We also use the shm file to coordinate locks on the WAL.

+## Database file format
+The database file consists of 0 or more fixed-size pages.
+A freshly-created database is just an empty database file.
+When the first table is created, the first 3 database pages are initialized in-memory.
+The first page in the file, called the root page, contains the file header and serves as the [schema tree's][#schema] root node.
+The second page is always a [pointer map](#pointer-map) page.
+The third page is the root node of the tree representing the user-created table.
+As the database is modified, additional pages are created by extending the database file.

 ## Performance
 CalicoDB runs in a single thread, and is very much I/O-bound as a result.
 In order to make the library fast enough to be useful, several layers of caching and buffering are used.